5 Answers to Questions You Have About Adoption Requirements in Ohio

 How old do you have to be to adopt in Ohio?
 Is there an adoption age limit?

 Ohio adoption requirements only specify that a prospective adoptive parent must be an “adult.”
-There are no clear laws regarding a minimum age or adoption age limit for adopting a child in Ohio.
-Adoption professionals may have their own age requirements to adopt in Ohio.
+There are no clear laws regarding a minimum age or adoption age limit for adopting a child in this state.
+However, adoption professionals may set their own adoption age requirements in Ohio.

 American Adoptions requires adoptive parents to be between 22 and 50 years old, with exceptions being granted.
 Foster care adoption agencies in Ohio require foster parents to be at least 21 years old.